Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## Features Left to Implement

-I would have liked to have a logo, I didn’t have time to design it.
 On one of the tabs I will like to add some pictures of the artist doing works from start to finish.
-A wider descritpion of what the artist does how to contact her, pictures and videos of his work on a different section.
+A wider descritpion of what the artist does, pictures and videos of his work on a different section.

 ## Technologies